maxdmyers/dotfiles/README.md

 ## Bugs

 These are *my* dotfiles, so they might not work for you.
-However, if you're using them run into any issues with what's included, please
+However, if you're using them and run into any issues with what's included, please
 [open an issue](https://bitbucket.org/maxdmyers/dotfiles/issues) on this repository.

 ## Thanks